Canop/broot/website/docs/tricks.md

 If you want to keep the filter, for example to search deeper, you may use `:open_stay_filter` instead (or its shortcut `:osf` and you can bind it to a key shortcut).

+## Go to the directory containing the selected file

+Suppose you filter to find a file, and it's in a deeper directory, you may want to see it "more closely", that is, keeping the filter, to make its parent directory the current root.

+This can be done with the `:focus` verb which can be called with <kbd>ctrl</kbd><kbd>f</kbd>.

 ## Run a script or program from broot

 If your system is normally configured, doing `alt`-`enter` on an executable will close broot and executes the file.